 Our hope is that this toolset will help you, and your team, execute better deals, and help make you an even more effective owner of assets.

 We designed the Diligence | Matters™ toolkit to assist active acquirers throughout the deal process, drawing on our experience of hundreds of commercial due diligence assignments (and from the ideas and feedback of many of our clients).
 It is far more than a blank book of notepaper: we developed tools and best-practice frameworks that can help you select the themes you tackle in diligence; apply greater rigor in drawing conclusions; and set a plan for value development.

-Diligence Matters™ starts with a comprehensive commercial diligence issue list that can be used to prepare for – and stimulate thinking during – your investigations and meetings (e.g., with the members of the target company, with the channel, with customers, with your internal team, etc.).
-The remainder of the tools are designed to help you build the thesis and set the diligence agenda, recognize patterns and discern the most significant takeaways, organize your activities and track progress, and develop pre- and post-close action plans.
+Diligence Matters™ starts with a comprehensive commercial due diligence issue list that can be used to prepare for – and stimulate thinking during – your investigations and meetings (e.g., with the members of the target company, with the channel, with customers, with your internal deal team, the investment committee, etc.).
+The remainder of the tools are designed to help you build the thesis and set the diligence agenda, recognize patterns and discern the most significant takeaways, organize your activities and track progress, and develop a value generation plan and other pre- and post-close action plans.

 Of course, not everyone will use these tools in the same way.
 Every team applies its own special sauce – reflecting the philosophy, process, science and art that separates one investor from another.
 But given the increasingly competitive environment, we are seeing a greater drive toward the application of structured, best-practice diligence methods to help materially improve the outcomes and sponsors’ success.